jacobjr/EvoImp/README.md

 ------------------------------------------
 ~~~

-- datasets      --> This folder contains the databases used in the experiments presented in the article.
 - src          --> This folder contains the Java code of GAMultImp and the libraries used.
 - supp          --> This folder contains additional data cited in the article, such as baseline tests.